mbatet/gs-spring-boot-docker/README.md

 * added the basic MVC pattern with a controller and a service layer: CustomerController, CustomerService ...
 * added basic spring data jpa functionalities  (h2 database + model entities + repository + saving and retrieving entities + dynamic query derivated from repository method names): Customer, CustomerRepository
 * logback
-* Test controllers with junit tests using TestRestTemplate
+* Test the rest controllers with junit tests using TestRestTemplate
-* Added basic thymeleaf template
+* Added basic thymeleaf template, tested teh controller with a @WebMvcTest test

 ## Roadmap